zero1986618/ngram-fractional/README.md

 frac-ngram
 ================

-A language model tool based on suffix array, which can train language model under both fractional(for Modified KN) and integer count(for Witten-Bell, Good-Turing, KN and Modified KN).
+A language model tool based on suffix array, which can train LM under both fractional(for Modified KN) and integer count(for Witten-Bell, Good-Turing, KN and Modified KN).

 Usage:
    frac-ngram